Read-Write Separation¶

 Prerequisites¶

-does not implement data synchronization to read-only databases.
-To adopt a read-write separation solution, you need to establish a database data synchronization mechanism, such as MySQL
+sharding-core does not implement data synchronization to read-only databases.
+To adopt a read-write separation solution, you need to establish a database data synchronization mechanism, such as MySQL's binlog synchronization or MSSQL's Always On feature.

 Configuring Read-Write Separation¶

-, you need to modify the registration method of DbContext
+To use sharding-core, you need to modify the registration method of DbContext.

 -